-Strabane District Council has now completed the second round of the review and assessment process.
-The findings of the review and assessment identified exceedences of the air quality objectives for particles (PM{10}) resulting from domestic emissions.
-Three air quality management areas affecting Strabane, Newtownstewart and Castlederg became effective on 30^{th} June 2004 and an action plan was developed in order to identify measures to reduce ambient concentrations of particles and attempt to comply with the objectives for particles (PM{10}).
+Strabane District Council has now completed a number of rounds of air quality review and assessments.
+The findings of the review and assessments identified exceedences of the air quality objectives for particles (PM10) resulting from domestic emissions.
+Three air quality management areas affecting Strabane, Newtownstewart and Castlederg became effective on 30th June 2004 and an action plan was developed in order to identify measures to reduce ambient concentrations of particles and attempt to comply with the objectives for particles (PM10).

-Strabane District Council has also completed updating and screening assessments in which did not highlight any other areas of concern and that required a detailed assessment to be undertaken.
+Strabane District Council has also completed updating and screening assessments which did not highlight any other areas of concern and that required a detailed assessment to be undertaken.